 - Our duty under the Children Act 2004 to work together with other organisations and partners in order to achieve this; and

 - Our Common Law duty to protect and keep children safe while in our care.

-We fully acknowledge our responsibilities for child protection and recognise that through our day to day contact with children, school staff are well placed to identify signs of risk and harm.
+- We fully acknowledge our responsibilities for child protection and safeguarding and recognise that through our day to day contact with children, school staff are well placed to identify signs of risk and harm.

-We will make all parents/carers aware of the role and responsibilities of the Academy with regard to safeguarding and promoting welfare and of the existence of the Academy’s Child Protection and Safeguarding Policy by publishing it here on our website.
-A copy of this policy will be made available to parents/carers upon request.
+- We make all parents/carers aware of the role and responsibilities of the Academy with regard to safeguarding and promoting welfare and of the existence of the Academy’s Child Protection and Safeguarding Policy by publishing it here on our website (Child Protection and Safeguarding Policy).
+A copy of this policy is available to parents/carers upon request.